brennancheung/rust-k8s-start/README.md

 - Knowledge of async libraries like `futures` and `tokio` will go a long ways but is not required.

-- For the specific demo CRD we will be deploying it is assumed you have Ambassador already working and have TLS wildcard set up for the hosts you want to use.
+- For the specific demo CRD we will be deploying, it is assumed you have Ambassador already working and have TLS wildcard set up for the hosts you want to use.

 ## Libraries used